AmaoLearning/Depth-Plus-Parallax/README.md

 ```

 Options:
+- `--encoder`: Signals which pretrained weights you are going to use, where 'vits' is for 'small', 'vitb' for 'base' and so on.
 - `--img-path`: You can either 1) point it to an image directory storing all interested images, 2) point it to a single image, or 3) point it to a text file storing all image paths.
 - `--input-size` (optional): By default, we use input size `518` for model inference. ***You can increase the size for even more fine-grained results.***
 - `--pred-only` (optional): Only save the predicted depth map, without raw image.